nardnob/A-Pixelated-Adventure/README.md

 Lesson 7:
 http://lazyfoo.net/SDL_tutorials/lesson07/windows/msvsnet2010e/index.php

-Lesson 3 can be followed for a few different libraries.
-As of v1.0.0 (on October 20, 2013), it is only necessary to follow lesson 3 for SDL_image (and not SDL_ttf or SDL_mixer).

-Lesson 7 must now be followed to set up SDL_ttf, meaning lesson 3 must be done again for SDL_ttf (which is said in lesson 7)

 * Make sure when downloading the SDL binaries that you are downloading them for SDL 1.2.15 and not SDL 2.
+  (as of now I have included the SDL-1.2.15 folder in the repo.
+Not sure if this is okay)
-* Also, make sure to link to the x86 lib files and not the x64 ones
+* Also, make sure to link to the x86 lib files and not the x64 ones.

+To run the program, compile it and then go to the Debug folder that contains the exe.
+You must copy a few things to this directory:
+1) All of the DLL's from the x86 lib file
+2) entities.png
+3) font_HUD_3.ttf
+4) icon2.bmp
+5) map_001.txt
+6) terrain.png